Speech-Language Pathology Advanced ICU Fellowship

 Program start: August 2024

-Prerequisites: The fellowship is designed for speech-language pathologists who have completed their clinical fellowship, have a certificate of clinical competency from ASHA and are eligible for Maryland state license.
-Please note that we are unable to sponsor visas for international applicants.
+Prerequisites: The fellowship is designed for speech-language pathologists who have completed their clinical fellowship, have a certificate of clinical competency from ASHA, are eligible for Maryland state license and are eligible to work in the United States without visa sponsorship by the PMR department.

 Please click the pay application fee link to pay the supplementary application fee.
 Application will not be processed until the fee is received and application is complete.
 All fees must be paid by midnight E.S.T. on date of application deadline.
 All fees are non-refundable.